arjunasuresh3/scharan.github.com/_posts/2012-04-29-freenx-on-ubuntu.markdown

     CommandStartGnome = "/usr/bin/gnome-session --session=gnome-classic"

 The screen resolution with NX is remarkably crisp & clear.
 Now I can get to work on remote GUI without squinting!

+Update: To access an existing X11 session, choose 'Shadow' as the Desktop type.
+(See [this link](http://serverfault.com/a/44326/88592) for details).